Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 \subsubsection{Tensor-train approximation}

-Next, we evaluate the performance of the accelerated versions of alternating projections by computing low-rank nonnegative TT approximations with \textsc{ttsvd} as the quasioptimal low-rank projection.
-Linear convergence of the classical alternating projections for this problem was numerically established in \cite{sultonov2023low}, where we also considered tensors in the Tucker format and randomised low-rank projections.
-A different approach was proposed in \cite{jiang2023nonnegative}: instead of computing quasioptimal projections onto the actual sets of interest that consist of tensors, the authors used the exact projections onto Cartesian products of sets that consist of matrices.
+Next, we evaluate the performance of the accelerated QAP by computing low-rank nonnegative TT approximations with \textsc{ttsvd}.
+Linear convergence of the standard QAP for this problem was numerically established in \cite{sultonov2023low}.
+A different approach was proposed in \cite{jiang2023nonnegative}: instead of computing quasioptimal metric projections onto the set of low-rank tensors, the authors used optimal metric projections onto several sets of low-rank matrices.
 Low-rank nonnegative TT approximations were also studied in \cite{shcherbakova2022fast}.

-We present an experiment that illustrates what happens to the negative elements during the iterations of alternating projections.
-Let $f \in \Real_{+}^{1024}$ be a dicretised mixture of one-dimensional Gaussian probability densities in Fig.~\ref{fig:mixture}.
-We can consider $f$ as a tenth-dimensional $2 \times 2 \times \ldots \times 2$ tensor and approximate it in the TT format---this gives the so-called \textit{quantised TT} (QTT) approximation of the original vector.
+We present an experiment that illustrates what happens to the negative elements during the AP.
+Let $f \in \Real_{+}^{1024}$ be a discretised mixture of one-dimensional Gaussian probability densities in Fig.~\ref{fig:mixture}.
+We can consider $f$ as a tenth-order $2 \times 2 \times \cdots \times 2$ tensor and approximate it in the TT format --- this gives the so-called \emph{quantised} TT (QTT) approximation of the original vector.
 We compressed $f$ using \textsc{ttsvd} with relative accuracy $10^{-2}$ to get a QTT approximation of rank $\bm{r} = (2,2,2,3,3,4,5,4,2)$ and the actual relative approximation error of $6.97 \cdot 10^{-3}$.